Plywood and OSB are ideal materials for roof sheathing systems, and following these simple construction steps will ensure optimal performance

 Use shingle underlayment felt conforming to ASTM D226 Type I, ASTM D4869 Type I, or ASTM D6757 (self-adhering polymer modified bitumen sheet underlayment should conform to ASTM D1970) or check roofing manufacturer's recommendations if delays are anticipated during construction.
 Remove wrinkles and flatten the surface of the shingle underlayment before installing asphalt or fiberglass shingles.

-Step 5: Install Shingles According to Manufacturer Recommendations
+Step 5: Install Roof Shingles According to Manufacturer Recommendations

 - If using asphalt or fiberglass shingles, postpone shingle installation as long as possible.
 This will provide time for roof sheathing to adjust to humidity and moisture conditions.